aslanreut/label/label/README.md

 <img src="images/data.PNG" alt="Your data">

-You want a csv file like that:
+You want to have a csv file like that:

 <img src="images/csv.PNG" alt="Csv file">